SprocketCreations/weather-dashboard/README.md

 ## Description

-A Weather Dashboard that uses the api to display the next 5 days of weather for any given city.
+A Weather Dashboard that uses the 5 Day Weather API to display the next 5 days of weather for any given city.

 ## Installation